zshehri/MITRE_EDR_Eval/README.md

 ## Important Notes

-1- This is the first evaluation against MITRE EDR, specifically against [APT3](https://attack.mitre.org/groups/G0022/) threat group attack techniques.
-More tests will come, and probably more vendors as well.
-This repo will be updated once these reports are avaliable.
+1- This is the first EDR evaluation against MITRE ATT&CK, specifically against [APT3](https://attack.mitre.org/groups/G0022/) threat group attack techniques.
+More tests will come later, and probably against more vendors as well.
+This repo will be updated once these reports become avaliable.

 2- You have to read the entire page here [MITRE Evaluation](https://attackevals.mitre.org/evaluations.html), the high level analysis of the final metrics can significantly impact your analysis.
-The evaluation page has screenshots for all the products, and the exact finding to determine if that's something you'd be concerned about in your environment (YMMV).
+The evaluation page has screenshots for all the products, and the exact findings to determine if that's something you'd be concerned about in your environment (YMMV).

 3- I'm not affiliated with MITRE or any EDR vendor, and take no responsibility or liability of the results/reports.